geek-pie/geek-pie.github.io/content/cn/docs/usage/spec/_index.md

 ## Improve Portability of Spec (1.7.0+)

 Sometimes you may want to release spec files only without the function source code or the compiled binary.
-To improve the portability, you can specify a URL that points to the target archive by following the step described in [here]({{% ref "../function/url-as-archive-source.md" %}}).

 ## Custom Resources References